Exposure feared after New Hampshire speaker dies of COVID-19

 “Part of the case investigation is to investigate the date of onset of symptoms, and then we go back a couple of days from there and do all of the contact tracing,” Shibinette said.

+Republican Gov. Chris Sununu told reporters that Hinch’s death was a “just a stark reminder, unfortunately, that this virus doesn’t care if you’re in a long-term care facility, or if you’re an elected official.”

 Democrats called on Sununu’s office to provide testing for all statehouse staffers, as well as any lawmakers who attended the swearing-in ceremony last week.
-Sununu has encouraged anyone who wants to get tested to do so.
+A spokesperson for Sununu said the Department of Health and Human Services has told legislative leaders that the necessary resources will be made available for testing.

 The House held several sessions inside an arena last spring to allow for appropriate social distancing — with about four dozen Republicans who refused to wear masks in a separate area.